NaturalNode/natural/README.md

 Predicates are defined in module <code>lib/RuleTemplates.js</code>.
 In that file predicate names are mapped to metadata for generaring transformation rules.
 The following properties must be supplied:
 * Name of the predicate
-* A function that evaluates the predicate
+* A function that evaluates the predicate (should return a boolean)
 * A window <code>[i, j]</code> that defines the span of the predicate in the sentence relative to the current position
 * The number of parameter the predicate needs: 0, 1 or 2
-* If relevant, a function for parameter 1 that returns its possible values at the current position in the sentence (for training)
+* If relevant, a function for parameter 1 that returns its possible values at the current position in the sentence (for generating rules in training)
 * If relevant, a function for parameter 2 that returns its possible values at the current position in the sentence (for training)

 A typical entry for a rule templates looks like this:
 ```javascript